jtiosue/qubovert/README.md

 So far we have just implemented some of the formulations from [Lucas].
 The goal of QUBOVert is to become a large collection of problems mapped to QUBO and Ising forms in order to aid the recent increase in study of these problems due to quantum optimization algorithms.
 I am hoping to have a lot of participation so that we can compile all these problems!

 To participate, fork the repository, add your contributions, and submit a pull request.
 Add tests for any functionality that you add.
 Make sure you run `python -m pytest` and `python -m pytest --codestyle` before committing anything (yes, even the `tests` need to pass codestyle checks) to ensure that the build passes.
 When you push changes to the master branch, Travis-CI will automatically check to see if all the tests pass.
 Note that all problems should be derived from the `qubovert.utils.Problem` class!
+Make sure all your docstrings follow the Numpydoc standard format.

 Use Python's `help` function!
 I have very descriptive doc strings on all the functions and classes.
 To install from source: